 This instruction describes a systematic approach that must be used to protect people from falls and how to eliminate fall hazards, prevent falls, and eliminate or reduce injury if a fall does occur.
-No unprotected work over 6 feet is permitted.
+No unprotected work over 6 feet is permitted including work from ladders.
 This instruction also lists some of the most common fall hazards, and provides recommendations and guidelines for selecting fall-arrest systems.